 Old Fashion Bakery, the oldest bakery in Beloit, began its journey.
 Still in operation, the bakery offers traditional and fresh baked delicacies – doughnuts, brownies, cookies, eclairs, cakes, and more.

 Riverside Park and the adjacent lagoon were created between 1932 and 1939.
 The riverside has since been popular for fishing, picnics, events, paddle boating, and festival grounds.

 Lewis Dalvit founded the Beloit Janesville Symphony Orchestra (BJSO) – Rock County’s professional symphony orchestra.
-The BJSO is in its 65th year and hosts numerous concerts and events featuring live orchestra music.
+The BJSO is now in its 65th year.
+It hosts numerous concerts and events featuring live orchestra music.

 Henry Odell, John Oliver, and Ken Taylor founded a company called Beloit Tool and set up in a roller rink in Beloit.
 Today, Regal Beloit Corporation or simply “Regal” is a leading manufacturer of electric motors, electrical motion controls, and power generation products serving markets all around the globe.
 In 2017, Regal employed nearly 24,000 people, reaching revenues of over $3 billion.
 The company has presence in the United States, Canada, Latin America, Europe, and Asia and is headquartered in Beloit.

 Beloit held its first farmers’ market.
 Since then, it has become an annual tradition.
 Every year, May through October, from 8 a.m. to 1 p.m. on Saturdays, Beloit Farmers’ Market welcomes nearly one hundred vendors.
 It is currently the second largest market in the state and offers fresh seafood, organics, produce, artisan crafts, gourmet popcorn, fresh flowers, and more!